Kemerd/mnk-game-c/README.md

 # mnk-game
-A clean and documented implementation of the mnk game in C#.
+A clean and documented implementation of the mnk game in C# & C++.
 Uses backtracking + a custom search depth algorithm to check for win conditions.
 Allows for move undoing as well.

 Runs in the command line.